Events and Programs

 Our social-based community programs are outlined below.

-This program takes place in the fall semester for our community to connect with student organizations, on-campus departments, and local Black owned businesses.
+This program takes place in the fall semester for our community to connect with student organizations, on-campus departments, and local Black community organizations.

 Black Spartan Leadership Retreat